About the Cambridge C1 Advanced Exam

 Registration or More Information

-To register for the course or to receive more information, please contact AIS Sprog at firstname.lastname@example.org, or by phone on 33 25 32 01.
+To register for the course or to receive more information, please contact AIS Sprog at firstname.lastname@example.org.